Not a RNY patient? Check out:

 Bariatric surgeons often recommend using chewable or liquid vitamins for the first few weeks or months after surgery.
 You can switch to vitamins that you swallow as soon as you are able to tolerate swallowing pills, according to the ASMBS.
 If you like chewable vitamins better, though, you can stick with those as long as you like.

 If you have questions about the vitamins you need, talk to your bariatric surgeon or a registered dietician with bariatric experience (make sure you see a registered dietician, because they have college degrees in nutrition and have to pass a licensing exam, while nutritionists don’t have to have a college degree or pass any kind of exam).
-You’re welcome to contact me at [email protected], as well, and I’ll try to answer any questions, although I cannot give medical advice.
+You’re also welcome to contact Nik at [email protected] While we can try to point you in the right direction, though, we cannot give medical advice!
+If you need advice on your specific situation, again, your best bet is to contact your medical team.

 Like this article?